 The new Zealand film industry, like the Australian before it, is a wonder: from nothing one year to Peter Jackson and his all-encompassing Rings and Hobbit empire within a short space of time.
 Generous tax advantages helped it along, the sort of thing governments are elected to arrange to generate jobs and wealth, and as a bi-product, tourism.

-I remember the first Kiwi film I saw as a stripling, Gillian Armstrong’s My Brilliant Career (1979).
-The ending had the heroine post the manuscript of her first novel to an Edinburgh publisher – it was an autobiographical novel, actually published.
-I marvelled how a film made on the other side of the globe had affectionate mention of my home town while we in Scotland felt embarrassed to include our cities in a filmed drama unless gangsters in Glasgow chopping off each other’s sporrans.
+I remember the first Kiwi film I saw as a stripling, Gillian Armstrong’s My Brilliant Career (1979) -co-starring the same but very young Sam Neill in this film.
+The ending had the heroine post the manuscript of her first novel to an Edinburgh publisher – Chambers.
+It was an autobiographical novel, actually published.
+I marvelled how a film made on the other side of the globe had affectionate mention of my home town while we in Scotland feel embarrassed to include our cities in a filmed drama unless gangsters in Glasgow chopping off each other’s sporrans.